intuit/automation-for-humans/README.md

 ```bash
 python3 src/action-recorder-mac.py <app-name> <output-file-path>
 ```

+Press `Ctrl + C` to terminalte the script from recording.

 This will produce a file with all the commands that you have executed in a way that [automation-for-humans] understands.
 For readability, the script also add in a comment before each line (starting with `#`) which attempts to be the english version of the same command.